Travel and Tourism

 Subscribers to the Outbound Canada Tracking Service (OCTS) receive all of the reports and benefits of an “Outbound Canada” subscription plus a higher level of client service.
 OCTS subscribers receive the full results of three winter travel intentions surveys and two summer travel intentions surveys.
 They also received monthly passenger deplanement reports and forecasts for six US destinations.
 Subscribers also receive our winter seat capacity outlook for the Caribbean and Mexico in September each year.
 Only OCTS subscribers receive our detailed winter package price reports for Cuba, Mexico, Jamaica and the Dominican Republic.
 OCTS subscribers also receive high priority when submitting information requests.

-To subscribe to Outbound Canada or the Outbound Canada Tracking Service, contact David Redekop, Associate Director by telephone at 613-526-3280 Ext 324 or by email.
+To subscribe to Outbound Canada or the Outbound Canada Tracking Service, contact Jennifer Hendry, Senior Research Associate by telephone at 613-526-3090 ext.
+324 or by email.

 With over 20 years of experience in the travel industry, the staff of the Canadian Tourism Research Institute (CTRI) can offer unique insights and solutions to all aspects of the travel market.
 Our independence and reputation for modelling and providing reliable economic information and forecasts makes us the go-to place for reliable information.